 Spanning the Cumberland River between East Nashville and downtown, the pedestrian bridge is arguably as picture-worthy as the fireworks themselves.
 The view from the bridge is tremendous … and so is the number of people trying to get it.
 Be prepared for a crowd.

-700 Woodland Street
+East Park: 700 Woodland Street

 In addition to escaping the downtown masses, watching from the river’s east bank allows you to enjoy the fireworks with Nashville’s iconic skyline as the backdrop.
 Head to East Park earlier in the day for the Hot Chicken Festival, an annual celebration of Nashville’s one-of-a-kind spicy specialty.
 (Note: Cumberland Park, located at 592 South First Street, is another great place to catch the show from the East Side.)